 Skip to main content

 Fentanyl is a highly potent synthetic opioid, often prescribed for severe pain management.
 It can be up to 100 times stronger than morphine, making it effective but also extremely dangerous when misused.
-As fentanyl abuse rises, it’s crucial to understand how long does fentanyl stay in your system and its potential risks.
+As fentanyl abuse rises, it’s crucial to understand how long fentanyl stays in your system and its potential risks.
 At Lighthouse Recovery in Dallas, Texas, we help individuals overcome fentanyl addiction through comprehensive, personalized care.

 Understanding Fentanyl

-How Fentanyl Works in the Body
+How Fentanyl Works in the Body: Central Nervous System Effects

 Factors Affecting Duration